zdenekpezlar/isogenie/README.md

 - Install bottle package - Enter "sage --pip3 install bottle" in Sage shell

-- Download files "SIDH.py", "SITH.py" a "form.py" and place them all into one directory
+- Download files "SIDH.py", "SITH.py" and "form.py" and place them all into one directory

 - Find the path of "form.py" - eg. C:/Users/User/Folder - and open the file "form.py" in Sage shell - "sage form.py"